MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 This requirement isn't necessary for other symbols.

-### <a name="FilterTokens"> </a>Filter Tokens
+### <a name="FilterTokens"> </a>Filter tokens

 When entering filter criteria, you can also type words that have special meaning, called filter tokens.
 After entering the token word, the word is replaced by the value or values that it represents.
 Filter tokens make filtering easier by reducing the need to navigate to other pages to look up values you want to add to your filter.
 The tables below describe some of the tokens you can type as filter criteria.

 > [!TIP]
 > Your organization may use custom tokens.
 To learn about the complete set of tokens available to you or to add more custom tokens, talk to your administrator.
-For technical information see [Adding Filter Tokens](/dynamics365/business-central/dev-itpro/developer/devenv-adding-filter-tokens).
+Learn the technical aspect of filter tokens at [Adding Filter Tokens](/dynamics365/business-central/dev-itpro/developer/devenv-adding-filter-tokens).

-#### (%me or %user) Records Assigned to You
+#### (%me or %user) Records assigned to you

 Use `%me` or `%user` when filtering fields that contain the user ID, such as **Assigned to User ID** field, to display all records that are assigned to you.